Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Approach

 \subsection{Mutator Implementation Synthesis}

-Once a mutator has been invented, the next step is to synthesize its executable implementation.
+Once a mutator has been invented, the next step is to synthesize an executable implementation.
 This typically involves writing AST transformation code that modifies a program according to the intended mutation—a process that is tedious and error-prone when done manually, especially for complex and evolving compiler infrastructures.
 To address this, \ourtool introduces a second agent responsible for \textit{Mutator Implementation Synthesis}.
 This LLM-based agent generates transformation code tailored to the target language based on the mutator specification.
 To ensure code quality and semantic correctness, we fine-tune the LLM using OpenAI's standard fine-tuning API, guided by 10 human-written mutator examples per language.
 These examples cover diverse syntactic constructs and representative transformation patterns, serving as domain-specific demonstrations that help the model synthesize accurate and idiomatic AST manipulation code.

 To enforce structural consistency, \ourtool adopts a predefined mutator template for each supported language.
 The template defines the skeleton that the LLM must complete with appropriate mutation logic like matching AST nodes, applying transformations, and handling edge cases.
 Listing~\ref{lst:rustTemp} and Listing~\ref{lst:cppTemp} present simplified examples for Rust and C++, respectively.
-Each template specifies the mutator's entry point, filtering conditions, and placeholders for inserting LLM-generated transformation code.
+Each template specifies the entry point of one mutator, filtering conditions, and placeholders for inserting LLM-generated transformation code.
+These mutator templates are general and expressive enough to capture the full operational logic of all mutators, providing a unified structure for matching and transforming code.

-As illustrated in Figure~\ref{overview}, the Mutator Implementation Synthesis agent combines three key ingredients: (1) the mutator specification, (2) the language-specific mutator template, and (3) human-crafted AST transformation examples.
+As illustrated in \figref{overview}, the Mutator Implementation Synthesis agent combines three key ingredients: (1) the mutator specification, (2) the language-specific mutator template, and (3) human-crafted AST transformation examples.
 It invokes the fine-tuned LLM with a structured prompt (shown in Figure~\ref{mutgen-temp}) that clearly defines the agent's role, functional constraints (e.g., correct API usage, no syntax errors), and output format.
 The output of this agent is a raw mutator implementation, which is subsequently passed to the \textit{Mutator Refinement} agent for potential repair and validation.

 \begin{codelist}[t]

 \end{codelist}

 \begin{codelist}[t]